obfusk/apksigcopier/README.md

 ### Compare (Copy & Verify)

 Compare two APKs by copying the signature from the first to a copy of the second and checking if the resulting APK verifies.
+Also checks if the SHA-256 hash of the resulting APK is identical to that of the original (only warns when `--no-check-sha256` is used).

-This command requires `apksigner`.
+This command requires `apksigner` (unless `--no-check-signature` is used).

 ```bash
 $ apksigcopier compare foo-from-fdroid.apk foo-built-locally.apk